-- PV researchers and practitioners without compromising its focus on transparent and reliable model implementations. - 43 These key aspects, along with sustained contributions from a passionate and committed - 44 community, have led to pvlib python's widespread adoption across the PV field (Stein & - Hansen, 2022).
+- These key aspects, along with sustained contributions from a passionate and committed community, have led to pvlib python's widespread adoption across the PV field (Stein & Hansen, 2022).
 In support of the claim that pvlib python provides meaningful value and addresses real needs, we offer these quantitative metrics: - 1.
 Its 2018 JOSS publication, at the time of this writing, ranks 14th by citation count out of the 2000+ papers published by JOSS to date. - 2.
 The Python Package Index (PyPI) classifies pylib python as a "critical project" due to being in the top 1% of the index's packages by download count. - 3.
-The project's online documentation receives over 400,000 page views per year. - 4. pvlib python was found to be the third most-used python project in the broader opensource sustainability software landscape, with the first two being netCDF4 utilities applicable across many scientific fields (Augspurger et al., 2023).
+The project's online documentation receives over 400,000 page views per year. - pvlib python was found to be the third most-used python project in the broader opensource sustainability software landscape, with the first two being netCDF4 utilities applicable across many scientific fields (Augspurger et al., 2023).